 Also, indicate the enrollment period for which you are requesting the consortium; CHECK ONLY ONE ENROLLMENT PERIOD as you must complete a separate consortium form for EACH enrollment period for which you are requesting the consortium.

-Step 4: Complete your student information.
-Then, YOU (the student) must submit the form (Steps 1-4) to the Host institution's Financial Aid Office to complete/certify the Consortium Agreement.
+Step 3: YOU (the student) must submit the form in it’s entirety to the Host institution's Financial Aid Office to complete/certify the Consortium Agreement.
+The Host Institution must submit the Consortium Agreement to MSU Financial Aid.